arcus/education_modules/sql_basics/sql_basics.md

 <table id="dataTable6a" border="1"></table><br>

 Now, complete the code below.
-How would you get all the rows from the table `alasql.allergies`?
+How would you get all the fields from the table `alasql.allergies`?
 When you think you have it, try running the code and see if you get it right!

 ```sql
 SELECT